drshahizan/SECP3843/submission/AdrinaAsyiqin/question2/answerQ2.md

 ```
 2. Then create a connection string using the following command
 ```
+//connect to mongodb shell
+mongod

+//connect to mongodbcompass
 mongosh "mongodb+srv://cluster0.yvk5zzq.mongodb.net/" --apiVersion 1 --username adrinaasyiqin
 ```
 `cluster0.yvk5zzq.mongodb.net` : can be modified using your own connection